Dwan72/random_quote/README.md

 ## First Project

 Messing around with some React and CSS after doing the tutorials on FreeCodeCamp.
-I obtained the quotes using a free API from "breakingbadapi.com".
-It's a very neat API.
+I obtained the quotes using a free API from "breakingbadapi.com".\n Project is very barebones as I only used React + CSS so that it's easier to learn.
-Project is very barebones.
-Only using React + CSS.
-There's no UI frameworks, hence the bootleg appearence.